 Libya is on the brink of a civil war.
 Clashes between the Government of National Accord and its eastern opponents are tearing apart one of Europe’s crucial partners in the South.
 While a fragmented and unstable Libya poses a serious security threat to the EU, European leaders have not been able to come forward with a consolidated response.
 Similarly, following the toppling of Muammar Gaddafi in 2011, a stable Libya remains a top priority for NATO’s regional strategy.

-A sandwich lunch will follow.
+A sandwich lunch followed.

 Nureddin Mazen is the Libyan ambassador in Brussels.

 Lorenzo Kluzer is the head of the Libya Desk at the European External Action Service.